HetBierMannetje/MouseRecorder/README.md

     Run: No installation is required.
 Simply place the .exe in a folder of your choice and run it.
-    Data Files: The application will create and use the following files and folders in the same directory as the .exe: settings.ini: Stores your general settings, UI visibility preferences, and global keybind configurations. recordings/: This folder will be created to store your saved recordings (as individual .json files) and the last_recording.json. macros/: for future updates im planning on adding macro's to the mouse recorder and this file might already be created. bugreport.txt: Logs application activity and any errors encountered.
+    Data Files: The application will create and use the following files and folders in the same directory as the .exe: settings.ini: Stores your general settings, UI visibility preferences, and global keybind configurations. recordings.json: This file will be created to store your saved recordings. bugreport.txt: Logs application activity and any errors encountered.
 This file is reset each time the app starts.
     Permissions:
         Important: To reliably capture mouse and keyboard events across all applications, you might need to run the executable as an administrator.
 This is often necessary for global input monitoring tools though I have not encountered this myself.